oscarotero/form-manager/README.md

 But you can add your owns factories, creating classes implementing `FormManager\FactoryInterface`.

 This is useful for a lot of things.
-For example, to create custom inputs for you and avoid repetition:
+For example, to create custom inputs and avoid repetition:

 ```php
 use FormManager\Builder as F;